pvlkvc/pvlkvc/README.md

 ## Hi there!! 👋

-My name is Anna, a computer science enthusiast located in Sweden.
+My name is Ania, a computer science enthusiast located in Sweden.
 I got my Bachelor's Degree in 2024 and am currently pursuing further education in the form of a Master's Degree.

 I am open to learning new things (and I'd like to think that I adapt to them rather well).